mazedigital/Web-Ticker/README.markdown

 	updatetype: "reset" //how the update would occur options are "reset" or "swap"
 	hoverpause: true //pause the ticker when hovered

+**NB:** As of version 2.1.0 ids are not required on the lists as closure is implemented making each one unique

 ##CSS Requirements:

 .tickercontainer